 National Mutual Acceptance Monitoring and Reporting Tables – based on the 2009 NHMRC Position Statement

-The National Health and Medical Research Council has released new guidance on Safety Monitoring and Reporting in Clinical Trials Involving Therapeutic Goods (the Guidance) to replace the 2009 Australian Health Ethics Committee Position Statement of the same name (the Position Statement).
-The Guidance will apply to all studies approved by a CALHN HREC.
+In 2016 National Health and Medical Research Council (NHMRC) released new guidance on Safety Monitoring and Reporting in Clinical Trials Involving Therapeutic Goods (the Guidance) to replace the 2009 Australian Health Ethics Committee Position Statement of the same name (the Position Statement).

 For further information contact: